user-cube/UA_Xperimenta_PACMAN/README.md

 # Artificial Inteligence - Pacman
 Client-Server PACMAN game using A*.

 This code was developed to Xperimenta UA 2019.
+The original code can be founded on: [AI_Pacman](https://github.com/user-cube/AI_Pacman)

 ## Install